thepirat000/Audit.NET/README.md

 ```

 ###Creation Policy
 Call the static `AuditConfiguration.SetCreationPolicy` method to set the default creation policy.
-This should should be set prior to the `AuditScope` creation, i.e. during application startup.
+This should be set prior to the `AuditScope` creation, i.e. during application startup.

 For example, to set the default creation policy to Manual:
 ```c#